monster-cookie/starfield-galactic-junk-recycler/Documentation/Workflow/Workflow.md

   - MODULE_TERRAIN_MESHES_PATH is the path for the terrain LOD meshes
   - MODULE_LOD_PATH is the path for the terrain LOD settings file
   - MODULE_MESHES_PATH is the path for custom meshes
+  - MODULE_BATCH_FILES_PATH is the path for custom console batch files

 #### Example